-Crowdstrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)
+CrowdStrike: An Update To Our Recent Market Beating Call (NASDAQ:CRWD)

 I like to think that the DCF component gives us a general idea of under or overvaluation.

 The third step truly tells us where/when to buy.
-So let's do it!
+So, let's do it!

 Expected Return